Data Library New Installation

 Install datasets

-Among other things, the ansible playbook has created structures (directories, groups, a database, and permissions) to support the installation of datasets.
+Among other things, the ansible playbook creates structures (directories, groups, a database, and permissions) to support the installation of datasets.
 You can now install your data as described in Installing data.
 A member of the IRI staff will typically be involved in this process, as it may involve copying large amounts of data from an IRI server to yours.

 Use your new Data Library